sf-wdi-37/project-1/README.md

 Every team member shares the responsibility of creating a product that reflects the viewpoints and contributions of each team member.
 If you're naturally more outgoing and a leader, this will probably mean taking a back seat sometimes or asking for input from quieter teammates.
 If you're one of those quiet people, make a dedicated effort to speak out more!
 This will help you create a project that's better than what you would have come up with individually.

 Communicate,communicate, communicate!
 Discuss roles, expectations, and timetables before you start coding.
 Figure out how you want to communicate about the project when you aren't physically with your team.
-A few ideas: Trello is a great tool for tracking what you're each working on, and Slack can help you communicate when you're not together.

 ## TIMELINE